steqeq/0000/docs/about/compatibility/data-type-support.rst

 The support icon description
 ==========================================

-The ROCm™ data support icon explanation listed in the following table.
-These icons are used at the data type support pages with the same meaning.
+The ROCm™ data support icon explanation is listed in the following table.
+These icons are used at the data type support pages of the libraries with the same meaning.

 .. list-table::
     :header-rows: 1